Miad Faezipour is an Associate Professor in the

 Dr. Laiali Almazaydeh graduated in May 2013.

-Currently: Assistant Professor of Software Engineering in Al-Hussein Bin Talal University, Jordan.
+Currently: Associate Professor of Computer Science at Al-Hussein Bin Talal University, Jordan.

 Amer Al-Rahayfeh has been a Ph.D. student of Computer Science and